The Biggest Poker Hand Wins of All Time

 2. Antonius v Blom in Online Pot-Limit Omaha – Part Two

 As mentioned above, Isildur1 featured the biggest online pot in the history of the game.
 It happened just a couple of days before the above-described victory against Ivey.
 This time he met with an old friend, Patrik Antonius, in the very same game.

 The two men fired heavily at each other pre-flop.
 The action stopped when Blom called Patrik’s five-bet to see the flop.
 Antonius had A♥K♥K♠3♠, while Blom was dealt 9♠8♥7♦6♦.
 With a 5♣4♠2♥ flop, both players went all-in even before the turn to contribute to a shocking $1,356,946 pot.

 Viktor had an open-ended straight draw, but Antonius had already caught a straight of his own.
 The 5♥ on the turn and the 9♣ did not quite help the Swedish high roller as Antonius grabbed the largest online pot ever seen in the game.

 1. Tom Dwan Loses a $2.5 million Pot on a Pre-Flop All-In

 The aforementioned high rollers frequently flew to eastern Asia to play mega high-stakes games against local tycoons.
 They had a massive edge in skill, while the Asians had money.
 An ideal match for Dwan, Ivey, & company.

-While some games were played under the closed doors, the one which won the title of having the biggest pot in poker history was open to the public.
+While some games were played behind closed doors, the one which won the title of having the biggest pot in poker history was open to the public.
 It was the Triton Poker Super High Roller held in Jeju, South Korea.
 The buy-in was a hefty $1 million.